How Construction Companies Are Dealing With the Skilled Labor Shortage

 The Business Impact of the Skilled Trade Shortage

-But employing these methods does not mean that the skilled labor shortage has no impact on a business.
+But employing these methods does not mean the skilled labor shortage has no impact on a business.
 Half the pros HIRI surveyed still reported project delays due to a lack of skilled labor.
 Those who experience delays said that on average 22 percent of their projects are delayed, and that the delay typically lasts an average of four weeks.

 So despite potentially increasing on-the-job efficiency and streamlining business, the methods pros reported using still can’t offset the lack of skilled labor.
 That’s why the last method listed in the rankings — adding a training/apprenticeship program — is so essential.